Looking Ahead: How to Build your Patient Pipeline in 2022

 The last two years of the pandemic have brought a lot of unexpected changes.
 We halted elective procedures and experienced unprecedented levels of clinician burnout.
 We saw a rise in telehealth usage, marketing budgets cut, and experienced increased time at home with family and friends.

-So, as we rapidly approach a new year and a new set of challenges we’re brought both challenges and rewards.
+As we rapidly approach a new year and a new set of challenges we’re also brought rewards.
 As a Client Success Manager at Doximity, I’ve been particularly interested in working with hospital partners on diversifying their marketing efforts to drive revenue.
-Specifically through building volume through digital marketing tactics.
+Specifically through building volume with digital marketing tactics.

 The keyword here is diversify.